 Ivory Bar staff are a young, dedicated and energised part of our team, whose prime mission is to cater to your needs.

-With many years experience in the hospitality sector, Campbell is also our resident Mixologist, and runs and coordinates our bar.
+With many years experience in the hospitality sector, our venue manager Neil runs and coordinates Ivory bar.
 He heads a team who pride themselves as experts at pouring drinks, both alcoholic and nonalcoholic, from cocktails to coffees.

 It is commented that the friendly banter and chat makes guests feel relaxed and welcomed.
 Just ask and they'll do their best to oblige, ensuring your time at Ivory Bar is a taste and drink sensation.